Remote Grading in DaVinci Resolve 12.5

-Since this is a feature from DaVinci Resolve that I would like to make more use of in the future, I’ve decided to dedicate this blog on Remote Grading.
+Since this is a feature from DaVinci Resolve that I would like to make more use of in the future, I’ve decided to dedicate this blog to Remote Grading.

 In DaVinci Resolve ‘Remote Grading’ allows you to ‘remotely’ control and grade on another system containing the same media.

-Two DaVinci Resolve systems are synchronised over an internet connection, adjustments made on the colourist system are applied on the client/viewing DaVinci Resolve software in real time.
+Two DaVinci Resolve systems are synchronised over an internet connection, adjustments are made on the colourist system and are applied to the client/viewing DaVinci Resolve software in real-time.

 Deliverables can be rendered on either system once the grade is done, saving time and money.